Coronavirus: Germany sees signs of curve 'flattening' | DW | 12.11.2020

 The European Commission approved a contract with the firms on Wednesday, guaranteeing that the bloc will receive up to 300 million of doses of the experimental coronavirus vaccine.

-"This vaccine has a lot of advantages, for example, that it can be produced at large scale in a very short time," Peter Liese, Coordinator of the European Parliament's Committee on Public Health, told DW."
-That will be important also for the rest of the world when we want to vaccinate not only Europe and the U.S., but also, for example, the Western Balkans or Africa."
+"This vaccine has a lot of advantages, for example, it can be produced on a large scale in a very short time," Peter Liese, coordinator of the European Parliament's Committee on Public Health, told DW."
+That will be important also for the rest of the world when we want to vaccinate not only Europe and the US, but also, for example, the Western Balkans or Africa."

 An effective vaccine against Covid-19 and the pandemic is history?
 It's not as simple as that.
 Germany is preparing itself for when a vaccine is ready for use.